skip to main content

 After your employer provides an offer letter, please follow the procedures listed below.

 1. Internships must be documented and approved online prior to beginning your internship by submitting a SIRC online internship application.
-Upon approval, you will receive an email confirmation and a internship ID number.
+Upon approval, you will receive an email confirmation and an internship ID number.
 Internship documentation submitted after the internship is over, or completed in years prior to the current date, may not be approved to fulfill the internship requirement.

 2. In addition to SIRC approving your internship online, you must also show SIRC your offer letter and have a CPT form signed.
-Once the CPT form is signed, submit it to the Office of International Students and Scholars (OISS), and they will assist you in securing authorization to work in the United States.e
+Once the CPT form is signed, submit it to the Office of International Students and Scholars (OISS), and they will assist you in securing authorization to work in the United States.

 *Only off-campus work experience in the U.S. requires CPT authorization.
 Working on-campus during the semester for up to 20 hours per week does not require CPT authorization.
 Working on-campus during the semester greater than 20 hours per week requires CPT authorization.
 Working outside the United States does not require employment authorization.